sptaule/cooketal/README.md

 - Link recipes to seasons (summer, winter, etc.).
 - Import and export recipes, menus and other necessary entities.

+## Side note

+This is my first Python GUI app, made in about a week, so you can find mistakes.
+Also, this was meant to be a personal app only but as a matter of fact I thought this could be useful to somebody else.

 ## Contribute

 Contributions are welcome!